DavidJulienMillet/IBM-Keras-course3/readme.md

 ## Access the notebook

-Access notebook through the browser address localhost:8888
+Access notebook of the course 3 through the browser address localhost:8888

+Access notebook ofthe course 4 through the browser address localhost:8889

 And make identification with the password you wrote in IBM/docker_passwords/jupyter_password.txt